TheJacksonLaboratory/crf_nextflow_basics/README.md

   whatever name the process assigns.

-The process execution subdirectory file `.command.sh` contains the `shell:` script block, after interpolation of groovy variables, and can be useful for debugging the interpolation process.
-The `.command.run` file contains the actual shell script executed by nextflow, which includes the step in which the `.command.sh` script is called.
+The process execution subdirectory file `.command.sh` contains the `shell:` script block, after interpolation of Groovy variables, and can be useful for debugging the interpolation process.
+The `.command.run` file contains the actual shell script executed by Nextflow, which includes the step in which the `.command.sh` script is called.
 Other details in `.command.run` include loading of specified **modules** (e.g. `singularity`) and the command lines used to load containers, including **container directory bindings**.
 The file `.command.out` contains process